-If you are in good health and interested in celebrating the Feast of the Ascension this Sunday, please call (505) 873-4399 and leave your name(s) and phone number.
+If you are in good health and interested in celebrating with us this Sunday, please call (505) 873-4399 and leave your name(s) and phone number.
 We will honor those who call first and respond to them.
 If you do not make the participant list this Sunday, we will add you to the list for succeeding Sundays.

 The church and restrooms have been sanitized.
 We ask you to please bring masks and hand sanitizer anyone without a mask cannot participate.
 Please know that we continue to pray for the health of you and those you love.

 If you cannot join us in person, we invite you to participate in the streaming of the Sunday mass which is available on the following link at the Norbertine parish of St. Augustine at Isleta Pueblo.
 Our prayers continue for you are your families.

 Lauds and Vespers

 At this time, we cannot offer the opportunity to the public to pray Lauds (morning prayer) and Vespers (evening prayer) with us at the Abbey.
 The choir configuration and all community members chanting the prayer does not fall within the Archdiocesan guidelines for public worship.
 This restriction is in place for the benefit of your physical health, but we will pray for your spiritual well being.

 The Norbertine Center at Santa Maria de la Vid Abbey respectfully requests:

 If you wish to be a retreatant at the Abbey and have knowingly been exposed to someone who had COVID-19 during the 14 days prior to your retreat, you should not come to the Abbey.